Owyn/CreativeExpansionPack/README.md

 > There's my Fall Guys **Map Making disc0rd**: https://dsc.gg/CEP

-**How is CEP CE different from just CEP?**

-> - You can build digital objects (& beta objects) in original maps (and vica versa) with its custom buildable object list - you can also sort it however you want and add\remove items into it
-> - Ghost Block support (turned off by default so you don't accidentially make em - turn it on in the `\BepinEx\plugins\CreativeExpansionPack\ExpansionData.txt` config file)
-> - Unity Explorer is bundled together with it to **scale** objects and position them precisely (F3 hotkey to toggle its UI)
-> - Budget bar feature to count how many objects there are in your map (more than 3k (?) objects could lead to your map failing to load occasionally when playing)
-> - Select All & Select All by Type & Select All Scale & Select All in Proximity features
-> - You can set max players to 40 even with a single small start-line

 **What features does Creative Expansion Pack include?**
 > - removing all mapmaking limits basically:
 > - - budget limit,